STAT545-UBC-hw-2018-19/hw08-zjbthomas/README.md

 **Experiment with packages that add extra features to Shiny, such as `shinyjs`, `leaflet`, `shinydashboard`, `shinythemes`, `ggvis`.**

-In this homework, I implement `leaflet` and `shinydashboard`.
-I skip the other three for the following reasons:
+In this homework, I implement `shinyjs`, `leaflet` and `shinydashboard`.

--   For `shinyjs`, the only idea I can think of is to pop up some alert messages.
-However, they somehow provide bad user experiences, so I decide not to use it.
+I skip the other two for the following reasons:

 -   For `shinythemes`, though it provides many beautiful themes, it is not compatibel to `shinydashboard`.
 -   For `ggvis`, I decided to stick to `plotly`, because for the